tomschr/dbcookbook/README.rst

 discussions, and optional related information.
 It is very easy just to go to the table of contents and see if there is something useful that fits to your problem.
-Solutions are usually written in a procedural style which contains several steps.
+Solutions are usually written in a procedural style which contain several steps.

 Target Group
 ------------
 It is assumed you have a decent knowledge about XML and DocBook.
 It doesn't hurt if you know CSS and XSLT.
-As such, it is aimed more for DocBook developers than writers.
+As such, it is aimed more at DocBook developers than writers.